Get the Skills You Need for the 21st-Century Workplace

 Take a FREE TRIAL of Bloom’s Literature today!

 A multipurpose tool for vocational and technical high schools, the Career & Technical Education Collection is a powerful resource for students learning a trade and preparing for the world of employment.
 The video lessons on technical trades and STEM disciplines are ideal supplements for teachers dealing with heavy class loads, and the wealth of titles on navigating the job search and application process will prepare students for ultimate success.
-Featuring exclusive producers such as Shopware, Cambridge Educational, and Meridian Education, this collection also meets Perkins guidelines.
+This collection features exclusive producers such as Shopware, Cambridge Educational, and Meridian Education.

 Take a FREE TRIAL of Classroom Video On Demand Career & Technical Education Collection today!